sahil778087/Sql_database_management/README.md

 - **Languages**: SQL
 - **Tools**: MySQL Workbench

-File Name: emp_mang.pptx
+## File Name: emp_mang.pptx

-Description: This presentation outlines the development of an Employee Management System using MySQL.
+**Description**: This presentation outlines the development of an Employee Management System using MySQL.
 It includes a detailed explanation of database creation, table structures, and SQL operations.
 The content covers:
 - Database Creation and Table Design: Defining schemas, applying constraints, and indexing.
 - Data Manipulation: CRUD operations, advanced queries using joins, subqueries, and correlated subqueries.
 - Transaction Management: Use of TCL commands such as COMMIT, ROLLBACK, and SAVEPOINT.
 - Optimization Techniques: Use of indices and modifying data types for efficiency.
 - Joins and Relationships: Queries demonstrating INNER JOIN, LEFT JOIN, and RIGHT JOIN.
-- ER Diagram Representation: Visual schema structure for enhanced understanding. ps.
+- ER Diagram Representation: Visual schema structure for enhanced understanding.
+**ps.**
 This file serves as a comprehensive guide for managing employee records using SQL commands, providing practical examples and query demonstrations.